MouseLand/rastermap/README.md

 Rastermap is a discovry algorithm for neural data.
 The algorithm was written by Carsen Stringer and Marius Pachitariu.
 To learn about Rastermap, read the [paper]() or watch the [talk]().
 For support,  please open an [issue](https://github.com/MouseLand/rastermap/issues).
 Please see install instructions [below](README.md/#Installation).

 Rastermap runs in python 3.8+ and has a graphical user interface (GUI) for running it easily.
-Rastermap can also be run in a jupyter notebook locally or on google colab:
+Rastermap can also be run in a jupyter notebook locally or on google colab, see these demos:
 * [rastermap_largescale.ipynb](notebooks/rastermap_largescale.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MouseLand/rastermap/blob/main/notebooks/rastermap_largescale.ipynb) shows how to use it with large-scale data from mouse cortex (> 200 neurons)
 * [rastermap_singleneurons.ipynb](notebooks/rastermap_singleneurons.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MouseLand/rastermap/blob/main/notebooks/rastermap_singleneurons.ipynb) shows how to use it with small to medium sized data (< 200 neurons), in this case recorded from rat hippocampus
 * [rastermap_zebrafish.ipynb](notebooks/rastermap_zebrafish.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MouseLand/rastermap/blob/main/notebooks/rastermap_zebrafish.ipynb) shows how to use it with large-scale data from zebrafish
 * [rastermap_widefield.ipynb](notebooks/rastermap_widefield.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MouseLand/rastermap/blob/main/notebooks/rastermap_widefield.ipynb) shows how to use it with widefield imaging data, or other types of datasets that are too large to fit into memory
 * [tutorial.ipynb](notebooks/tutorial.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MouseLand/rastermap/blob/main/notebooks/tutorial.ipynb) is a guided tutorial for integrating rastermap and facemap to visualize behavioral representations

+**all demo data available [here](https://osf.io/xn4cm/)**

 Here is what the output looks like for a segment of a mesoscope recording in a mouse during spontaneous activity (3.2Hz sampling rate), compared to random neural sorting: